 John Tavares has brushed aside speculation of his interest in the Maple Leafs as an unrestricted free agent.
 What are the chances he leaves the Islanders?

-The total has gone over in six of the Capitals’ last 10 divisional road games, but has gone under in four of their past six away contests (with one push).
-The total has gone under in six of the Flyers’ last 10 home games overall.
+The total has gone under in nine of the Red Wings’ last 10 road games as the underdog.
+The total has gone under in six of the Blues’ last eight home games as the favorite.

 For more odds info, picks and a breakdown of this week’s top sports betting news check out the OddsShark podcast with Jon Campbell and Andrew Avery.
 Subscribe on iTunes, or check it out at OddsShark.libsyn.com.